-The Society for Propagating the Gospel Among the Indians and Others in North America records include historical materials, correspondence, general business records, diaries, and financial records of the first Protestant missionary society of its kind in North America
+The Society for Propagating the Gospel Among the Indians and Others in North America records include historical materials, correspondence, general business records, diaries, and financial records of the first Protestant missionary society of its kind in North America.

 The Society for Propagating the Gospel Among the Indians and Others in North America was the first Protestant missionary organization of its type in North America.
 It existed in concept prior to its 1787 charter as a group of Boston individuals sponsoring missionary work in New England.

 The Society was officially founded in 1787 by a group of Massachusetts citizens concerned with converting the Indians from their native polytheistic religions to Christianity.
-Inspired by The Society in Scotland for Propagating Christian Knowledge, a group of twenty-one prominent Massachusetts citizens petitioned the Massachusetts General Court for a charter.
+Inspired by The Society in Scotland for Propagating Christian Knowledge, a group of 21 prominent Massachusetts citizens petitioned the Massachusetts General Court for a charter.
 These men shared certain characteristics, among them were political views and educational backgrounds (several were Harvard graduates).

 The Society's object was "the dissemination of Christian knowledge, and the means of religious instruction among all those, in their country, who were destitute of them."
 It was quite a struggle for the missionaries to convert the Indians.
 Christianity was alien to the Native Americans.
 The early missionaries, such as John Eliot, Gideon Hawley, the Mayhews, and John Cotton, mastered the Indian language, formed alphabets and grammar books and learned to preach in the native tongue.
 Conducting sermons and visiting Indian homes were the early ways of propagating the gospel.

-The records of the Society for Propagating the Gospel Among the Indians and Others in North America, housed in twenty-three boxes, contain missionary diaries, missionary and Society correspondence, the Society's commission, annual Select Committee reports documenting missionary work, annual accounts of stock and income, auditor's reports, business correspondence, receipts and vouchers, as well as some 1910 photographs of missions.
+The records of the Society for Propagating the Gospel Among the Indians and Others in North America, housed in 23 boxes, contain missionary diaries, missionary and Society correspondence, the Society's commission, annual Select Committee reports documenting missionary work, annual accounts of stock and income, auditor's reports, business correspondence, receipts and vouchers, as well as some 1910 photographs of missions.

 The contents may be broken down into two large series: a general category and a business category.
 The General section, the bulk of the collection, is made up of a general correspondence section of missionary and Society member correspondence between 1756 and 1922, primarily written to the Society's secretary and treasurer.
 Included are letters from New England missionaries such as Elijah Kellogg and Abraham Plumer.
-There are letters from the presidents of Industrial schools for Indians and blacks beginning around 1850 and 1870, respectively.
+There are letters from the presidents of industrial schools for Indians and blacks beginning around 1850 and 1870, respectively.
 Of particular note are the letters from Booker T. Washington, president of Tuskegee Normal School.
 The general section also includes some New England missionary diaries documenting their daily work.

-Due to the policy of assimilation of Indians and Blacks through industrial education, which developed toward the second half of the nineteenth century, there is a noticeable change in the style and content of the general correspondence by this period.
+Due to the policy of assimilation of Indians and blacks through industrial education, which developed toward the second half of the 19th century, there is a noticeable change in the style and content of the general correspondence by this period.
 The letters shift from daily missionary documentaries of their field work, sometimes in diary form to letters to the heads of the industrial schools describing the set-up at their schools.

-Finally, the General section also includes the historical papers which pertain to the founding of the Society, as well as any material which predates its founding in March, 1787.
+Finally, the General section also includes the historical papers which pertain to the founding of the Society, as well as any material which predates its founding in March 1787.
 The collection of letters between Gideon Hawley and Edward Wigglesworth is an example of the work conducted under the Society leadership prior to 1787 which inspired its founding.
-The Business Section consists of annual Select Committee reports, 1828-1913; annual treasury reports, 1807-1909; auditor's reports, 1921-1947; four bank books, 1841-1850; Select Committee meeting minutes; receipts; vouchers; and some correspondence of a business nature.
+The Business section consists of annual Select Committee reports, 1828-1913; annual treasury reports, 1807-1909; auditor's reports, 1921-1947; four bank books, 1841-1850; Select Committee meeting minutes; receipts; vouchers; and some correspondence of a business nature.

-It is not unusual to find an overlapping of some materials in the General and Business sections, for example both contain correspondence, albeit of a different content.
+It is not unusual to find an overlapping of some materials in the General and Business sections.
+For example, both contain correspondence, albeit of a different content.
 All of the materials after 1922 are filed in the Business section because the bulk of it is business correspondence concerning the treasurer or the secretary.